Executive DirectorAmerican Youth Policy Forum

 Lydia M. Logan (Vice Chair)

-Lydia is the Managing Director of Chiefs for Change at the Foundation for Excellence in Education.
-Before joining Chiefs for Change, Lydia served as the Senior Director of Policy at the Eli and Edythe Broad Foundation where she focused on national policy, Governor Snyder’s education initiatives in Michigan, and investments improving management, human capital, quality, and transparency across District and charter public schools in Washington, DC.
+Lydia M. Logan is an education and foundation consultant.
+Logan was previously Managing Director at Chiefs for Change with the Foundation for Excellence in Education.
+Logan also served as the Senior Director of Policy at the Eli and Edythe Broad Foundation where she focused on national policy, Governor Snyder’s education initiatives in Michigan, and investments improving management, human capital, quality, and transparency across District and charter public schools in Washington, DC.
 Prior to The Broad Foundation, she held the position of Vice President and Executive Director of the Institute for a Competitive Workforce at the U.S. Chamber of Commerce where she worked with the business community on national and state policies and programs to improve early childhood, pre-k through post-secondary public education and workforce training.
-Lydia is a graduate of the University of Pennsylvania.
+Logan is a graduate of the University of Pennsylvania.

 Special Assistant to the President and CEOAmerican Association Community Colleges

 James F. McKenney is currently the Special Assistant to the President and CEO at the American Association of Community Colleges (AACC).
 His prior position was Vice President, Office of Economic Development.
 In that position, he served as the primary point of interface between AACC and other public/private organizations, agencies, and trade associations that focus on economic and workforce development.Dr.
 McKenney began his involvement with AACC in the Office of College Employer Relations and soon after served as the Assistant Vice President for Federal Relations with responsibilities covering the reauthorization of the Carl Perkins Vocational Education Act and the Job Training Partnership Act.
 During this timeframe, both the Advanced Technological Education program of the National Science Foundation and the Tech-Prep Education Act were authorized and funded.
 Dr. McKenney received his Ph.D from the University of Maryland.